iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 Our cognition is *filled with* metaphor, it's everywhere in our language.
 Flow state also makes you a generator of metaphors.

 Shamans is where "getting high" comes from.
-We see that in &ldquo;supervision&rdquo;, &ldquo;oversight.&rdquo;
+We see that in “supervision”, “oversight.”

 ## The agricultural revolution